shijieS/shijieS.github.io/_posts/post/2018-05-26-multiobjects-tracking-by-submodular-optimization.md

 3. occlusion handling for short-term occlusion

 #### Detail
+#### 1. Finding low-level tracklets
+1. divide the video by 10 frames
+2. use "overlap criteria method" to connect the detected boxes (this method is very simple, just connect the detected box if $$iou > 0.6$$).

+divide the video by 10 frames

 #### Result
 Experiment is processed on mot2015.
 Its rank at 33rd.
 The detail is shown as follows,